aceleradora-TW/ci-with-sinatra/Readme.md

 - Very fast

 Cons:
-- Identified `rspec` as runner, but failed to execute it through `bundle exec` with some parameters
+- UI is not very didactical:
-- Why do I have to open two pages to see my build status?
+  - Build status info is segregated between two pages
   - Why does it take the whole screen to show me basic build info?

 Nice to haves:
 - Easily configurable